Table of Contents

 - Roll two balls of yellow clay for the "yolks."

-- Poke the egg whites with stiff brush bristles to give them a textured look.
+- Gently poke the egg whites with stiff brush bristles, giving them a textured look.

 - Push the yolks into the centers of each white.

-- Push a toothpick all the way through the top of each egg.
-This step forms the hole you will put the jump rings through.
+- Push a toothpick all the way through the top of each egg to form the hole you'll put the jump rings through.

 - Bake the clay eggs according to the package instructions.

-- Paint the egg white edges with dark and light brown paint, to give it a crispy-fried look after cooling.
+- After cooling, conservatively paint the egg white edges with the dark and light brown paint, giving it a crispy-fried look.

-These earrings are fun to not only make but also wear.
-If you're not a fan of eggs, though, you can make donut-shaped polymer earrings, pizza slices, bananas or any tasty treat you love.
+These earrings are fun, both to create and wear.
+If you're not a fan of fried eggs, though, you can use your creative ability to make earrings shaped like donuts, pizza, bananas or any other tasty treat you love.

 3. Easy Rose Studs

 Roses are the epitome of romance, and they make a great jewelry design too.
-They aren't too challenging to make either and look much more intricate than they are.
+They aren't too challenging to make and look more intricate than they really are.

 - Earring posts